Procedure is less traumatic , requires shorter hospital stay, results in quicker recovery

 Upon learning that her surgeon was going to perform her procedure laparoscopically, involving a camera and small incisions, she went online to learn as much as she could about the technology.
 What she learned calmed her, but on the day of her surgery she was still fearful of complications, especially one that would require the use of a colostomy bag after the procedure.

 "Of course you're always scared when you go into surgery," she said.
 "I just remember when I woke up, I was feeling my stomach, feeling for a bag to see if something went wrong and they had to give me that bag.
 I whispered, 'What did they do?'
 And they said, 'Oh, honey, you had laparoscopic.'
 I was like, 'Oh, thank you, Jesus.'"

-Traditional surgery for a hernia requires the surgeon to make a large incision in the abdomen.
-Fisichella performs the laparoscopic technique using three small incisions, about the width of a dime, resulting in less pain and reduced loss of blood.
-He inserts a tiny camera through a small incision in order to get a three-dimensional view of the inside of the abdomen.
-He then inserts special surgical instruments through the incisions that he uses to cut and grip tissue and to introduce the mesh that will eventually shore up any weakness or tears in the abdominal wall.
+Unlike traditional colon surgery, which requires a long incision in the abdomen, the laparoscopic technique allows surgeons to perform the same procedure through small incisions, about the width of a dime, resulting in less pain and reduced loss of blood.
+A tiny camera is inserted through a small incision in order to give surgeons a three-dimensional view of the inside of the abdomen.

-Although most laparoscopic procedures take about the same amount of time as traditional surgery, recovery is generally quicker since patients donât have to care for a large incision.
-There is also less pain and scarring and the risk of infection is nearly zero.
+Traditional surgery to remove a portion of the colon generally requires a five- to eight-day stay in the hospital after the procedure.
+Recovery can take between six to 12 weeks.
+The hospital stay after a laparoscopic procedure is usually three to four days.
+Also, although most laparoscopic procedures take about the same amount of time as traditional surgery, recovery is closer to two to three weeks since patients donât have to care for a large incision.
+There is also less pain and the risk of infection is lower.